egoist/ts-lib-starter/README.md

 ## Using this template

-Search `my-ts-lib` and replace it with your custom package name.
+- Search `my-ts-lib` and replace it with your custom package name.
+- Search `egoist` and replace it with your name.

 Features: